NCERT Solutions for Class 11 Biology Chapter 12 Respiration in Plants

 Q11.
 What is oxidative phosphorylation?

 Answer: Oxidative phosphorylation is the process of generating ATP through the use of energy released from respiration during the oxidation of NADH and FADH2.
 The process is facilitated by the presence of the enzyme ATP synthase, which is a component of the electron transport system (ETS).
 In this process, oxidation-reduction reactions build up a proton gradient.
 There are two components of ATP synthase: F0 and F1.
-The F0 component is located in the membrane and has a passage for protons, whereas the F1 component is where ADP and inorganic phosphate get converted into ATP.
+The F0 component is located in the membrane and has a passage for protons, whereas the F1 component is where ADP and inorganic phosphate are converted into ATP.
 One ATP molecule is produced for every two protons passing through the F0-F1 complex.

 Q12.
 What is the significance of step-wise release of energy in respiration?